 The device doesn't seem to charge

 If the battery is drained, it may take up to 30 minutes for your device to respond to the charging.
-During this time, the screen may remain completely dark, not showing the charging icon.
+During this time, the screen may stay completely dark, not showing a charging icon.
 Also note that it can take up to 4 hours for a completely drained battery to charge fully.

-Make sure that you use an original Sony USB Type-C charger specifically intended for charging your device.
+Make sure that you use an original Sony charger specifically intended for charging your device.

 You can force your device to restart or shut down in situations where it stops responding or won't restart normally.
 No settings or personal data get deleted during a forced restart.

-- Long press the power key and the volume up key at the same time until your device vibrates.
+- Press and hold down the power key and the volume up key at the same time for 6 seconds.

-- Depending on whether you wish to force the device to restart or shut down, proceed as follows.
+- Your device vibrates once.
+Depending on whether you wish to force the device to restart or shut down, proceed as follows.

 - If you wish to force restart the device: Release the keys at this point.
 The device restarts.

 - If you wish to force shut down the device: Continue pressing the keys.
-After a few more seconds, the device vibrates 3 times and turns off.
+After a few more seconds, the device vibrates three times and turns off.

-- Wait a moment for the device to start.
+- Wait a while for the device to start.